foundersandcoders/coursebook/src/learn/database/index.md

 ## Amending the schema

 A task app needs to track whether each task is completed.
-To do this our `tasks` table will need a `completed` column.
+To do this our `tasks` table will need a `complete` column.
 There are two approaches to amending the schema.
 We won't be using the first, but it's here for completeness if you're curious.

 {% disclosure "Read about migrations" "info" %}